pasqal-io/qubo-solver/docs/content/driveshaping/optimized.md

 Always start and end in zero amplitude;
 Use 3 intermediate amplitude values ($\Omega_1$ to $\Omega_3$) and 3 detuning values ($\delta_1$ to $\delta_3$), which are the parameters optimized.

-The pulse starts with an `InterpolatedWaveform` with the points:
+The drive starts with an `InterpolatedWaveform` with the points:

 - $\Omega = [0, 5, 10, 5, 0]$
 - $\delta = [-10, 0, 10]$

 ### Methods Overview
-- `generate(self, target: Register, instance: QUBOInstance) -> tuple[Pulse, QUBOSolution]`:
+- `generate(self, register: Register, instance: QUBOInstance) -> tuple[Drive, QUBOSolution]`:
-Runs the Bayesian optimization loop and returns the optimized pulse and corresponding solution.
+Runs the Bayesian optimization loop and returns the optimized drive and corresponding solution.
 Handles fallback cases if simulation fails.

-- `build_pulse(self, params: list) -> Pulse`:
+- `build_drive(self, params: list) -> Drive`:
-Creates a Pulse from a 6-element parameter list: the first 3 for amplitude, the last 3 for detuning.
+Creates a Drive from a 6-element parameter list: the first 3 for amplitude, the last 3 for detuning.

 - `_compute_norm_weights(self, QUBO: torch.Tensor) -> list[float]`:
 Normalizes the QUBO diagonal weights (used in DMM shaping).

 - `run_simulation(...) -> tuple[...]`:
-Runs a simulation of the current pulse on a quantum backend and returns bitstring results, probabilities, and QUBO costs.
+Runs a simulation of the current drive on a quantum backend and returns bitstring results, probabilities, and QUBO costs.

 - `compute_qubo_cost(self, bitstring: str, QUBO: torch.Tensor) -> float`:
 Computes the QUBO cost of a specific bitstring.